openhab/openhabian/docs/openhabian.md

 You can toggle to use this feature in menu option 44.

 ## Setup notes

-### On openHAB 3
+### On openHAB 2 and 3

-Starting with its general release, openHABian will install **openHAB 3** by default.
+openHABian will install **openHAB 3** by default.
-There's some big changes also to openHABian such as to install Java 11 and to use changed file and directory names.
+When openHAB3 was released, there have been some big changes also to openHABian such as to install Java 11 and to use changed file and directory names.
 Most directory names `... /openhab2/ ...` will become `... /openhab/ ...` (NOTE: not `openhab3`) plus there's changes in a number of places, often subtle ones like the name of Samba export shares to change.
 For openHABian users running openHAB 2.X, `openhabian-config` offers to migrate the openHABian environment and install openHAB3 for you.
 Menu option 42 will do the upgrade.
-Be aware that it isn't the universal answer to all your migration needs - there is ONLY an openHAB upgrade path.
-You cannot downgrade from openHAB 3 to openHAB 2.
+Be aware that it isn't the [answer to the ultimate question](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#The_Answer_to_the_Ultimate_Question_of_Life,_the_Universe,_and_Everything_is_42): there is ONLY an openHAB upgrade path, you cannot downgrade from openHAB 3 to openHAB 2.

 ::: warning No downgrades
 Take an openHAB config backup BEFORE you upgrade from openHAB v2 to v3.
 You should also take a system level backup!